 C:\Program Files\Microsoft\R Open\R-3.5.3\bin\R.exe.

 Run the install command from the R prompt:

 Use an R script in Power Query Editor

-To demonstrate using R in Power Query Editor, this example uses a stock market dataset contained in a .csv file.
+To demonstrate using R in Power Query Editor, this example uses a stock market semantic model contained in a .csv file.

 Download the EuStockMarkets_NA.csv file.
 Remember where you save it.